Deck Fascia Calculator

 Fascia and stair trim disappear when they are buried inside the main deck board order.
 The surface count feels complete, but the exposed rim, risers, and skirt lines still need stock, waste, seams, and finish coverage.
 This utility keeps that trim role visible and separate.

-Once you know the trim linear footage, you can choose the stock length that gives you the fewest seams, then carry the trim area into stain or paint planning without muddying the main deck-surface math.
+Once you know the trim linear footage, you can choose the stock length that gives you the fewest seams, then carry the trim area into the deck stain calculator without muddying the main deck-surface math.
+If the stair geometry is still moving, tighten it first in the deck stairs calculator.

 FAQ